mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 - Datadog sampling of 10,000 companies in April 2017
 - Shows that many companies are at least interested
 - Some have abandoned, but that line is moving very much
+- To go from about 3% to almost a third in three years shows the adoption is real

 ---